Today’s reading is Deuteronomy 14-16

 Deut 15 describes part of the welfare system set up by YHWH.
 I specifically zeroed in on how, when we give, we are to give freely, not grudgingly, with a wide open hand.
 Deut 15:11.
 It is not our place to judge if someone is worthy when the Father puts it on our heart to give.
 We have to be sensitive to those nudges and when we receive one, rejoice knowing we have an opportunity to serve the Father in doing so.
 When the Father prompts us to give of our resources (all of which He has provided to us to begin with), what the receiver does with it is none of our business.
 Books open, eyes on Him.

 Deut 16 details the Biblical feasts again, make sure you read each time these feasts are mentioned.
 We should never have the mindset of “I’ve already read this in the last book so I can skip this section.”
 Again, when does a Father repeat Himself?
 When it is important.
 We will go on to see them being kept throughout the Bible.
 They were never abolished, diminished, or done away with in YHWH’s word, teachings, or example.
-The next Holy day (also known as Moedim, appointed time, feast of YHWH, or Biblical feast) is Passover so mark your calendars!
+The next Holy day (also known as Moedim, appointed time, feast of YHWH, or Biblical feast) is Passover so mark your calendars! (*At the time of writing.
+Depending on the reading cycle Passover may have already passed).
 While there are different calendars people use, the date we use can be found by simply googling “Passover” and the current year.

 Some extra verses to feed your soul today: